 For 2020, the change in Canadian manufacturing GDP is expected to be weak reflecting disruptions from the pandemic.

 Changes in Canadian manufacturing GDP have varied over time as a result of both international and domestic influences (such as automation).

 Compared with the first quarter of 2019, quarterly average manufacturing employment in Peel’s labour market declined by 15.7 per cent.

-Although annual average employment in Peel’s manufacturing sector increased by 15.4 per cent in 2019, a decline is expected in 2020 as the manufacturing sector is expected to contract amidst business closures across the sector and physical distancing measures in response to the COVID-19 pandemic.
+For 2020, manufacturing employment in Peel’s labour market is expected to contract amidst business closures across the sector and physical distancing measures put in place in response to the COVID-19 pandemic.